guodongZhao/JAlertView/README.md

 ## License

-JAlertView is available under the Apache License.
+JAlertView is available under the (MIT)License.
 See the LICENSE file for more info.